The-going/evlproject/content/dovetail/altsched/_index.md

 {{< /proto >}}

-This call retrieves the address of the out-of-band data structure within the _mm_ descriptor of the current task, which is always a valid pointer.
+This call retrieves the address of the out-of-band data structure within the _mm_ descriptor of the current user-space task.
 The content of this structure is zeroed when the memory context is created, and stays so until your autonomous core initializes it.

+If called from a kernel thread, NULL is returned instead.

 ---